alan-turing-institute/monitoring-ecosystem-resilience/pyveg/paper/paper.md

 be performed.

-This package implements functionality to download and process data from Google Earth Engine (GEE), in the context of performing such a resiliance analysis.
+This package implements functionality to download and process data from Google Earth Engine (GEE), and to subsequently perform a resiliance analysis on the downloaded data.
+The results can be used to search for typical early warning signals of an ecological collapse [@Dakos:2008].

 Google Earth Engine Editor scripts are also provided to help researchers discover locations of ecosystems which may be in